sourceincite/sourceincite.github.io/_posts/0000-00-00-sql-injection-double-uppercut-how-to-achieve-remote-code-execution-against-postgresql.md

 <p class="cn" markdown="1">*I share yet another technique to achieve remote code execution against PostgreSQL Database.*</p>

-<p class="cn" markdown="1">An application technique would be ability to compromise the database integrity and leverage the trust between the application code and the database.
+<p class="cn" markdown="1">An application technique would be the ability to compromise the database integrity and leverage the trust between the application code and the database.
 In the case of Cisco DCNM, I found 4 different techniques, 2 of which I blogged about (directory traveral and deserialization).</p>

 ## Prior Research